ide8/tacotron2/README.md

  tensorboard --logdir=path_to_folder_with_logs --host=0.0.0.0
 ```

-Loss together is being written into tensorboard:
+Loss is being written into tensorboard:

 ![Tensorboard Scalars](/img/tacotron-scalars.png)

-Audio samples are saved into tensorbaord each `Config.epochs_per_checkpoint`.
+Audio samples together with attention alignments are saved into tensorbaord each `Config.epochs_per_checkpoint`.
 Transcripts for audios are listed in `Config.phrases`

 ![Tensorboard Audio](/img/tacotron-audio.png)